thosgood/this-weeks-finds/markdown/101-151/week102.md

 π~3~(M(∞,n)+)

 have to do with central extensions of G(g,n) for finite g?
-If I could figure this out I\'d be very happy.
+If I could figure this out I'd be very happy.

 ------------------------------------------------------------------------

 **Addendum:** Dan Christensen answered a puzzle above.
-Here\'s how to get a nontrivial element of
+Here's how to get a nontrivial element of

 π~4~(S^2^).